 - In the past decade in the U.S., HLB has caused a 72 percent decline in the production of oranges used for juice and other products.

 The US: Inside the Numbers

-In a country wide poll, a recent study found the the number one reason consumers choose not to use grocery delivery or pickup services is due to fear of receiving poor produce (30 percent of study participants).
+In a country-wide poll, a recent study found that the number one reason consumers choose not to use grocery delivery or pickup services is due to fear of receiving poor produce (30 percent of study participants).